gokhanalmis94/beginner_de_project/readme.md

 terraform init
 terraform apply -auto-approve
 ```
+- Follow [this documentation of Snowflake](https://docs.snowflake.com/en/user-guide/tables-external-s3.html) to create a storage integration and stage from S3
+- Run the SQL queries in /snowflake/ to create the required Snowflake storage integration, stage and tables.
+Skip storage integration and stage if you already did them in the previous phase.
 - Adding S3 bucket name to Airflow variables
 ```
 docker exec -d airflow_airflow-webserver_1 airflow variables set BUCKET $(terraform output bucket_name)